Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/equipment.md

 * [Q&A: Is it possible to kill a Spitter with the standard Zapper?](../../transcriptions/yt-ZmVoWBHW9Jc.md) https://www.youtube.com/watch?v=ZmVoWBHW9Jc
 * [Q&A: Quick keys for tools?](../../transcriptions/yt-MUBE6tb7AjQ.md) https://www.youtube.com/watch?v=MUBE6tb7AjQ
 * [Q&A: There is no way to hotkey items?](../../transcriptions/yt-KmX7CoVGPA0.md) https://www.youtube.com/watch?v=KmX7CoVGPA0

-# August 25th, 2020 Livestream
-* Q&A: Explosive Barrels of Gas we can send through the rail guns ? https://clips.twitch.tv/CrowdedRespectfulNostrilNotATK